Self-evaluation at the service of peer review

 What is self-evaluation?

-Peer review has many advantages(see our article on the advantages of peer review), but to take full advantage of these, one ideal must be achieved.
-Its integration into an educational programme comprising several methods that enrich each other.
-This is called triangulation of methods (Topping, 20031 ; Cho & MacArthur, 20102).
+Peer assessment has many advantages(see our article on the benefits of peer assessment), but to take full advantage of them, one ideal must be achieved.
+Its integration into an educational program comprising several methods that enrich each other.
+This is known as triangulation of methods (Topping, 20031; Cho & MacArthur, 20102).

-In this article we will explain why self-assessment is the right method to be combined with peer assessment.
+In this article, we'll explain why self-assessment is the right method to combine with peer assessment.
 And develop the pedagogical advantages of this combination of methods for students.
-Let's start by defining self-assessment.
-It is an assessment process in which students reflect on their work and evaluate it against given objectives or criteria(see our article on criteria construction) (Andrade, 20073).
+Let's start by defining self-evaluation.
+It's an assessment process in which students reflect on their work and evaluate it against given objectives or criteria(see our article on building criteria) (Andrade, 20073).

 Feedback and feedback

-In order to understand the added value of the combined use of self- and peer-assessment, we must first look at how feedback (an opinion on a piece of work) enables the student to progress.
-For the student to progress, he/she needs to question his/her work, to understand its shortcomings, in order to correct and improve.
-But questioning requires the student to agree with the feedback given.
-To do this, they compare the feedback from their peers and teachers - external feedback - with their own representation of their work - internal feedback -.
-If the external feedback is in line with his vision of his work he will question himself, if it is in disagreement the student will revert to a state of assonance by rejecting either the external or the internal feedback (Butler & Winne, 19954).
+To understand the added value of the combined use of self-assessment and peer assessment, we first need to look at how feedback (an opinion on a piece of work) enables students to make progress.
+For students to progress, they need to question their work, to understand its shortcomings, in order to correct and improve themselves.
+But questioning requires the student to agree with the feedback he receives.
+To do this, they compare feedback from peers and teachers - external feedback - with their own representation of their work - internal feedback.
+If external feedbacks are in line with his vision of his work, he will question himself; if they are not, the student will return to a state of assonance, rejecting either external or internal feedbacks (Butler & Winne, 19954).

-It is therefore easy to see how important feedback is for the student's progress.
+It's easy to see why feedback is so important to student progress.
 This is where self-assessment becomes crucial.
-Through self-assessment, the student becomes - fully - aware of his or her internal feedback by reflecting on his or her work through an evaluative process.
-In this way, they can compare themselves with external feedback and thus start the process of self-questioning.
-Without this internal feedback awareness stage, students receiving external feedback will tend to develop psychological defence mechanisms rejecting the external feedback.
-(Butler & Winne, 1995 4; Liu & Carless, 20065 ; Reinholz, 20166).
+It enables students to become fully aware of their own internal feedback, by reflecting on their work through an evaluative process.
+In this way, they can compare themselves with external feedback and thus initiate the process of self-questioning.
+Without this internal feedback awareness stage, students receiving external feedback will tend to set up psychological defense mechanisms rejecting the external feedback.
+(Butler & Winne, 1995 4; Liu & Carless, 20065; Reinholz, 20166).

-Peer evaluation will therefore be the source of external feedback to be confronted with the internal feedback produced through self-evaluation.
-Then, several other possibilities can be considered and added to the self-evaluation in order to decrease the possible dissonance between external and internal feedback.
-This increases the chances of the student's self-questioning - and therefore progress.
+Peer evaluation will therefore be the source of external feedback, which will be compared with the internal feedback provided by self-evaluation.
+There are several other possibilities that can be added to self-evaluation to reduce the possible dissonance between external and internal feedback.
+This increases the chances of the student questioning his or her own progress.

-In addition to enabling the student to progress through self-questioning, self-assessment coupled with peer review has other advantages.
+In addition to enabling students to make progress through self-questioning, self-assessment coupled with peer assessment has other advantages.

 A virtuous circle

-Self-assessment allows students to reflect on their work and the processes they have put in place to produce it.
-This metacognition, in turn, enables the student to better understand the expectations of the work and thus to perform better in peer assessment (Wanner & Palmer, 20187).
-Similarly, peer assessment allows the student to be a better assessor and therefore perform better in self-assessment (Bostock, 20008 ; To & Panadero, 2019).
-By using both methods regularly one enters a virtuous circle of progress.
+Self-evaluation enables students to reflect on their work and the processes they put in place to produce it.
+This metacognition enables them to better understand the expectations of their work, and thus to perform better in peer assessment (Wanner & Palmer, 20187).
+In the same way, peer assessment enables the student to be a better assessor and therefore more effective at self-assessment (Bostock, 20008; To & Panadero, 2019).
+By using both methods on a regular basis, we enter a virtuous circle of progress.

-Furthermore, within the same activity, if self-assessment and peer assessment share the same criteria grid, then students become familiar with the tool, which strengthens the quality of their assessments (Rust, Price & O'Donovan, 200310 ).
+What's more, within the same activity, if self-assessment and peer assessment share the same criteria grid, then students become familiar with the tool, which reinforces the quality of their assessments (Rust, Price & O'Donovan, 200310).

-By preceding peer assessment with self-assessment, students gain confidence as assessors (Rust, Price & O'Donovan, 200310), which addresses a fear students have about their abilities as assessors (Panadero, 20169).
+By preceding peer assessment with self-assessment, students feel more confident as assessors (Rust, Price & O'Donovan, 200310), which addresses a fear students have about their abilities as assessors (Panadero, 20169).

 Critical and reflective thinking

-Self and peer assessment develop students' critical and reflective thinking skills, thus combining them to create a comprehensive system that allows for optimal development of these skills (Falchikov, 198611 ; Hanrahan & Isaacs, 2001 ; Wanner & Palmer 20187 ).
-This, in the long run, leads to more sustainable learning for students (Lynch, 201212).
+Self-assessment and peer assessment develop students' critical and reflective thinking skills, so combining them creates a comprehensive system that enables optimal development of these skills (Falchikov, 198611; Hanrahan & Isaacs, 2001 ; Wanner & Palmer 20187).
+In the long term, this leads to more sustainable learning for students (Lynch, 201212).

-There are a number of issues to consider in applying the method so that students can fully benefit from these advantages.
+There are several points to bear in mind when applying the method, so that students can benefit fully from these advantages.

 Understanding the method

-If the peer assessment is done in conjunction with the teacher's assessment, then the student will have more sources for rejecting the internal feedback.
-If they do not match, then it is a sign to the teacher that the students have misunderstood the course or the peer review method.
+If the peer evaluation and the teacher evaluation match, the student will have more sources for rejecting his or her internal feedback.
+If they don't, then it's a sign to the teacher that the students have misunderstood the course or the peer evaluation method.

 Taking a step back

-Allow time between the peer assessment and the feedback.
-This will allow the student to step back from their work and become emotionally disengaged, and they will be more likely to listen to external feedback.
+Leave some time between peer assessment and feedback.
+This will allow the student to step back from his or her work and emotionally disengage, making him or her more inclined to listen to external feedback.

-Organising meetings between the student assessor and the student being assessed to discuss their respective views will also help students to accept external feedback.
+Organizing meetings between the evaluating student and the evaluated student to discuss their respective points of view will also help students to accept external feedback.

 Bibliography :